PrintfBatuhan/Basic-Image-Processing-Concepts/README.md

 # Image-Processing
 ### Basic Image Processing Concepts and Terminologies
--Opening and Copying an Image
+- Opening and Copying an Image

--Image Reader and Image Writer Function
+- Image Reader and Image Writer Function

--Creating the Image Processing Library
+- Creating the Image Processing Library

 ### Arithmetic Operations
--Image Brigthness
+- Image Brigthness
 ### Histogram and Equalization
--Computing the Histogram of an Image
+- Computing the Histogram of an Image

--Equalizing an Image Histogram
+- Equalizing an Image Histogram
 ### Geometric Operations
--Rotating Images
+- Rotating Images

 ### Gray Level Transformation
--Negative Transformation
+- Negative Transformation

 ### Image Enhancement Techniques
--Blurring an Image with a Filter Kernel
+- Blurring an Image with a Filter Kernel

--Creating a Sepia Filter
+- Creating a Sepia Filter